DragonBuild/dragon/README.md

-# DragonBuild
+# dragon

 ## Disclaimer

-The DragonBuild build system is fairly young, so if you're switching over, don't delete your theos directory just yet.
+dragon's build system is fairly young, so if you're switching over, don't delete your theos directory just yet.

-## Installing DragonBuild
+## Installing dragon

 Paste the following into terminal: